matthewdaluz/AndroidPackageManager/README.md

 ## Logging & troubleshooting

 - CLI log: `apm-cli.log` in the current working directory, mirrored to stderr.
 - Daemon log: `/data/apm/logs/apmd.log`.
-- Module logs: `/data/apm/logs/modules/<module>.log`.
+AMSD logs to `/data/ams/logs/amsd.log`; module logs live under `/data/apm/logs/modules/<module>.log`.
 - Socket override: `apm --socket /tmp/custom.sock ...` / `apmd --socket /tmp/custom.sock`.
 - Binder transport: deprecated and unused by default; code remains for reference only.

 ## Known limitations / roadmap

-- GPG verification is disabled; only use trusted mirrors.
-SHA256 verification for `.deb` payloads is also bypassed in dev mode.
+- Binder transport is disabled at runtime; only the UNIX socket transport is exercised.
 - Dependency resolution only follows the first alternative and goes one level deep.
 - `Packages.xz` indices are ignored on Android builds.
 - System APK install assumes Magisk-owned `/data/adb/modules`.
 - AMS requires a clean base mount snapshot; if `/system` is already overlay-mounted, capture will fail until the device reboots cleanly.
+- Secrets are protected in software with a locally stored master key; there is no hardware keystore binding or revocation for imported signing keys.

 ## Contributing